docker-mailserver/docker-mailserver/docs/content/config/user-management/aliases.md

 ### Configuring aliases

+You can use [setup.sh](https://github.com/tomav/docker-mailserver/wiki/Setup-docker-mailserver-using-the-script-setup.sh#alias) instead of creating and editing files manually.

-Aliases are managed in `/tmp/docker-mailserver/postfix-aliases.cf`.
+Aliases are managed in `/tmp/docker-mailserver/postfix-virtual.cf`.

 An alias is a _full_ email address that will either be: